 What is the reason that i am revisiting Backdrop?
 I still see it could be a good alternative for some of my clients that do not need the new features and power Drupal 8 has to offer, which could be overkill for their needs taking into account the heavy cost and time to migrate their site?

 Everything about Backdrop is more of an enhancement of Drupal 7.
 After 5 years in the making, nothing has really changed.
 The difference is that it has a more polished design admin theme and many contrib modules added to the core.
 I was left feeling a little disappointed that no new features except for layouts has been included in core.

 However, there is a good reason why the core team have not added new features and i do not mean features such as getting more contrib modules into core but new features like Block types.
-Perhaps, it is to do with maintaining an easy upgrade path because the initial idea for Backdrop was to be a major version that will be easy to upgrade.
-So a lot of efforts went into trying to improve the UI instead (also partly for the fact that Drupal has had a negative reputation for being difficult to use).
-Personally, i disagree with this, it is only difficult for novice users because it has more advance features and these things will take time to learn.
+Perhaps, it has to do with maintaining an easy upgrade path because the initial idea for Backdrop was to be a major version that will be easy to upgrade from Drupal 7 so a lot of efforts went into trying to improve the UI instead (and partly for the fact that Drupal has had a negative reputation for being difficult to use).
+Personally, i disagree with this, it is only difficult for novice users because it has more advance features and these will take time to learn.
 WordPress has always been compare to Drupal as being so much easier to use and i think that comes down a better ecosystem of paid plugin marketplace with no advanced features out of the box that users need to master.
-These plugins are often a complete set of suite (as such gallery, directory listing, visual editor, commerce and etc) build specifically to target novice users.
-Whereas, Drupal are often sets of many different modules to install to add functionalities to achieve similar results and lack of documentations can make things harder.
+These plugins are often a complete set of suite (such as full gallery, directory listing, visual editor, ecommerce and etc) build specifically to target novice users.
+Whereas, Drupal are often sets of many different modules to install to add functionalities to achieve similar results and unfortunately, a lack of documentations can make things harder to tackle.

 What are the improvements added to Backdrop?